 Some customers have used glue to mount their puzzles, and they claim it worked well.
 We generally recommend the tape as a non-destructive method, just in case you ever decide to do the puzzle again.
 We don't recommend the "Modge Podge" method, as the weight of the wooden pieces would likely exceed the bond strength of a surface coating like one would do with a cardboard puzzle.

 Once the puzzle back is secured, it is then time to bring it over to your local framer to do the rest.
 Speaking of which, Frame of Mind in Edmonton will be showcasing their work in a guest StumpCraft blog post in 2021.
 Stay tuned for their recommendations.

 When will you be offering custom wooden puzzles again?

 We are no longer printing custom puzzles as a result of the recent increase in puzzle production demand.
-We will be evaluating over the coming months but don't expect to offer custom puzzles until February 2021 at the earliest.
+We will be evaluating over the coming months but don't expect to offer custom puzzles until Summer 2021 at the earliest.
 For more details on our past Custom Puzzles, read this.